n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The primary problem involved in shaping broken syllables is the lack of a syllable base (either a base consonant or an independent vowel).
 Without a syllable base, the shaping engine cannot perform
-<abbr>GPOS</abbr> positioning and other contextual operations that are required
+<abbr title="Glyph Positioning table">GPOS</abbr> positioning and other contextual operations that are required
 later in the shaping process.

 To make up for this limitation, shaping engines should insert a